software-mansion/react-native-screens/README.md

 #### `stackAnimation`

-Allows for the customization of how the given screen should appear/dissapear when pushed or popped at the top of the stack.
-The followin values are currently supported:
+Allows for the customization of how the given screen should appear/disappear when pushed or popped at the top of the stack.
+The following values are currently supported:
  - `"default"` – uses a platform default animation
  - `"fade"` – fades screen in or out
  - `"flip"` – flips the screen, requires `stackPresentation: "modal"` (iOS only)
- - `"none"` – the screen appears/dissapears without an animation
+ - `"none"` – the screen appears/disappears without an animation

  #### `stackPresentation`